New York Annulments

 The grounds for an annulment are contained in Domestic Relations Law Sections 5, 6, and 7, with DRL 140 providing additional factors for some of the grounds.

 For all annulments, the record of the marriage itself remains on record, as does the annulment.
 Moreover, despite an annulment function in voiding a marriage, any children born during an annulled marriage are legitimate.
-In addition, the court is authorized to make every other award that is available in a divorce action, including custody, child support, maintenance, equitable distribution, and payment of attorney and expert fees.
+In addition, the court is authorized to make every other award that is available in a divorce action, including custody, child support, maintenance, equitable distribution, and awards of attorney and expert fees when there is financial disparity between the parties.

 1. VOID MARRIAGES